swaptacular/swpt_creditors/README.md

 # To improve the security of their accounts, creditors may configure
 # PINs (Personal Identification Numbers).
 The PINs will be stored in
 # the database encrypted.
-This variable determines the encryption
+This variable determines the encryption key
-# key.
-If a malicious attacker knows the encryption key, and has a
+# (default "").
+If a malicious attacker knows the encryption key, and
-# copy of the database, he/she will be able to decrypt all the
+# has a copy of the database, he/she will be able to decrypt all the
 # PINs.
 If you lose this encryption key, the users' PINs will not be
 # verified correctly, until each user configures a new PIN.
 PIN_PROTECTION_SECRET=some-long-string-that-must-be-kept-secret